AppliedBioinformatics/BioNanoScripts/README.md

-# BioNanoTools
+# BioNanoScripts
 Scripts used for BioNano analysis.

-* I will upload some useful scripts for BioNano analysis.
+* I will gradually upload some useful scripts for BioNano analysis.

+Any comments please raise in [Issues](https://github.com/AppliedBioinformatics/BioNanoScripts/issues)